Heart of the Midstate: Bookmobile promoting the importance of reading

 The Lower Dauphin School District Bookmobile promotes the importance of reading in the Midstate.
 The bookmobile serves preschoolers through adults.
 They say there is something for everyone!

-The bus travels to 24 stops every 2 weeks.
+The bus travels to 24 stops every two weeks.
 It visits every municipality in the Lower Dauphin School District.
 Since December 2003, more than 2,800 patrons have borrowed 101,000 books and materials.

+In this Heart of the Midstate segment, we’re chatting with the Program Director for Lower Dauphin Communities That Care, Angela Durantine as well as an East Hanover Township parent and student Gwen Billman and her 5-year-old daughter Evelyn who love using the mobile library.
+We’re also talking with Jim Hazen with the Lower Dauphin School District who says this program is great for incoming students in the district and Miss Madeleine who is the bookmobile storyteller.

 The aim of Books on Board is to prepare preschoolers for school and to support efforts to keep our community’s school-aged kids reading during the summer.
 According to research, exposing children to books early and often helps them do better in school.
 The research also suggests that students who do well in the classroom feel more connected to their school and are therefore less likely to get into trouble as adolescents.